confetti-framework/docs/docs/docs/README.md

 ## Why Confetti?

 Confetti has been heavily influenced by Laravel.
-That's because Laravel provides the functionalists you need to build an application the right way.
-But because Laravel is made on PHP, it has its limitations (in terms of performance, asynchronous and strict typing).
+That's because Laravel provides the perfect functionalists you need to build an application the right way.
+But because Laravel is made on PHP, it has its limitations in terms of performance, asynchronous and strict typing.
 It turned out: Go does very well in these subjects.
 Go shows that it is a language with extremely simple syntax, easy to learn and very easy to deploy.

-Confetti combines the elegance of Laravel and the strictness of Go.
+> Confetti combines the elegance of Laravel and the strictness of Go.

 ## Documentation